joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/09/travel/france-strike-what-to-know.html

 **Princeton Student Held by Iran-Backed Militia Is Released, Trump Says**\
-`Iraq’s prime minister also confirmed the release of Elizabeth Tsurkov, a Russian-Israeli graduate student kidnapped in Iraq in 2023 by Kataib Hezbollah, a militant group.`\
+`Israel and Iraq confirmed the release of Elizabeth Tsurkov, a Russian-Israeli graduate student at Princeton who was kidnapped in Iraq in 2023 by the militant group Kataib Hezbollah.`\
 https://nytimes.com/2025/09/09/world/middleeast/elizabeth-tsurkov-hostage-released-iraq.html

 **Supreme Court Agrees to Review Trump’s Sprawling Tariffs**\